AviatrixSystems/Docs/HowTos/firewall_network_faq.rst

 What are the limitations of FireNet?
 -------------------------------------

-In Release 4.3, FireNet only supports the AWS Transit Gateway (TGW) deployment scenario.
-It does not support the encrypted transit deployment scenario.

 You can have multiple Firewall Domains.
 However a Security Domain cannot be connected to two Firewall Domains except the case when one is for Ingress/Egress and another is for East-West and North-South inspection.